 Note: Make sure you check out our step-by-step quick guide on how to use your walker safely in every situation (with videos) here.

 A very popular, simple, yet sturdy and durable walker with a maximum width of 24″.
-It’s made from aluminum and has a lightweight structure.
-It has a weight limit of 350 lbs.
-Each of its sides can operate independently that makes it easier to pass through narrow doorways and other spaces.
+It’s made from aluminum and has a lightweight structure: it weighs only 7.5 lbs, so lifting is usually not a problem for most elderly.

 The walker comes with front wheels that facilitate moving around on uneven surfaces.
 It’s also a good choice for traveling because it’s easy to fold and carry.

 Dimensions: 17.5″ D x 24″ W x 32″ H

-A very popular folding walker that has a maximum width of 24″.
-It’s a durable, compact and lightweight (6 lbs) walker made from aluminum.
-It has a weight capacity of 300 lbs and features adjustable height that makes the walker suitable for most 5’1″ – 6’4″ tall seniors.
-It’s easy to assemble: no tools required.
+It has a weight capacity of 300 lbs and features an adjustable height that makes the walker suitable for most 5’1″ – 6’4″ tall seniors.
+It’s easy to assemble: no tools are required.

 The walker comes with two bonus wheels that can be used instead of the front legs.
 So in a few moments, it can be converted into a two-wheel walker that often comes in handy.

 Also, it has side bags where you can carry many things (e.g. newspapers or a bottle of water).
-This narrow walker is a great choice for traveling purposes too: thanks to the “one touch” button, it’s very simple to fold.
+This feature comes in really handy when you go for a walk but don’t want to take an additional bag with you.

 Dimensions according to the official website: 21.5″ D x 24″ W x 31″ – 38.4″ H

-Its easy-to-fold and compact design makes it an ideal choice for narrow spaces and for travel purposes as well.
+The easy-to-fold and compact design makes it an ideal choice for narrow spaces and for travel purposes as well.
 While it’s true that this rollator is one of the best in its category, it’s quite expensive.

 Dimensions: 27.75″ D x 23″ W x 33.5″ – 38.25″ H

-Drive Medical 4 Wheel Rollator Walker
+4. Drive Medical 4 Wheel Rollator Walker

 This narrow rollator walker can be a great choice for those seniors who need a reliable walker for small spaces and narrow doorways at an affordable price.